joegair/gair-group-docs/page/computation/code-free-dft.md

 This page contains a guide to running density functional theory calculations on your personal machine without using a command-line prompt.
 The goal is to provide a low-barrier entry point to DFT calculations and to illustrate how straightforward calculations can be used to answer questions of interest to synthetic chemists.
 {: .fs-6 .fw-300 .text-justify}

+There are many [resources](https://sites.google.com/site/orcainputlibrary/home) for learning how to perform [ORCA](https://www.orcasoftware.de/tutorials_orca/) calculations.
+The goal of this tutorial is to provide all the essentials (input, submission, output, visualization, analysis) in one place from a free GUI.
+{: .fs-6 .fw-300 .text-justify}

-All of the input and output files for the calculations in this tutorial can be found [here](https://github.com/joegair/gair-group-docs/tree/main/assets/data/computation/code-free-dft/).
+This tutorial requires local installation of ORCA and ChimeraX (plus the SEQCROW extension to ChimeraX).
+Instructions for setup can be found [here]({{site.baseurl}}/page/computation/setup.html).
+All of the input and output files for the calculations in this tutorial can be found
+[here](https://github.com/joegair/gair-group-docs/tree/main/assets/data/computation/code-free-dft/).
 The files are provided so that so that you can play around with visualization and analysis before running your own calculations.
 {: .fs-6 .fw-300 .text-justify}

 ## Table of contents
 {: .no_toc .text-delta }